 As for Search Volume, accuracy is important here.
 If you targeting Google specifically in a specific market, having a tool that allows you to do that will be necessary for you.
 If you are looking for data that includes Google sites like YouTube, then using a tool that includes YouTube search volume will be important to you.

-Keep in mind that regardless of the data source, all of these statistics are estimates that are supposed to guide you on your keyword selection.
 Ultimately, the proof will be in the test results.
 Every tool is different and offers different features.
 Depending on your goals, pick a tool that will fit your needs.
 Only you can determine if something is right for you.

 3 Comments